EspressoAdvice.comUpdated May 2026

 Why do my shots taste both sour and bitter at the same time?

 This usually indicates channeling, where water found easy paths through the coffee bed.
 Some areas over-extract producing bitterness while others under-extract producing sourness.
+Our sour vs bitter troubleshooting guide covers this in depth.
 The fix is better distribution before tamping.
 Use a WDT tool to break up clumps, ensure even coverage across the basket, and tamp level.

 How long should I expect the learning curve to take?